ecbtln/dynamics_sim/README.md

 A generic, extensible simulation library for evolutionary game theory simulations.
-DyPy provides [Moran](http://en.wikipedia.org/wiki/Moran_process), and [Wright-Fisher](http://en.wikipedia.org/wiki/Genetic_drift#Wright.E2.80.93Fisher_model) processes, with [Replicator Dynamics](http://en.wikipedia.org/wiki/Replicator_equation) and makes it simple to execute complex and robust simulations across a range of parameters and visualize the results with beautiful graphs.
+DyPy provides [Moran](http://en.wikipedia.org/wiki/Moran_process), and [Wright-Fisher](http://en.wikipedia.org/wiki/Genetic_drift#Wright.E2.80.93Fisher_model) processes, as well as [Replicator Dynamics](http://en.wikipedia.org/wiki/Replicator_equation) and makes it simple to execute complex and robust simulations across a range of parameters and visualize the results with beautiful graphs.

 See documentation [here](http://ecbtln.github.io).